 Arugula is a tender and delicious leafy vegetable.
 It is commonly used in place of fresh basil because it has a peppery taste similar to basil.
 When added to your recipes, the arugula can mix well with other ingredients.

 In the pesto recipe, you can use the equal measurement of arugula to substitute for basil.
 It will match greatly with spinach and fresh cilantro in the pesto.

 Arugula also goes well with salads because its peppery taste will pair significantly with other salad ingredients such as bright citrus or salty cheese.

-Although the celery leaf cannot mimic the basil taste, it can help reduce the sharp flavor of basil in sauces, especially pesto, in case you do like the basil.
+Although the celery leaf cannot mimic the basil taste, several celery types can help reduce the sharp flavor of basil in sauces, especially pesto, in case you do like the basil.
 In addition, celery leaves create a green color for your sauces.

 When combined with parley, they will form a resemble Italian herb mixture that is perfect for tomato dishes and pizza.
 For the basil substitution, you can use the same amount of celery.

 I know some of you usually dispose of the green leaves of celery when chopping this herb.
 However, the leaf part is full of flavor.
 Hence, next time just remember to keep them for the most savory dishes.

 Lemon balm has a pleasant minty and lemony taste.
 It is a great substitution of basil in dishes calling for both basil and citrus flavors such as salads, omelets, poultry, and fish stews.